The Safety of Open Houses: Protecting Real Estate Agents

 While open houses can pose risks to real estate agents, these risks can be mitigated with the right precautions.
 By staying alert, using technology, working in pairs, and screening visitors, agents can ensure their safety and the safety of the property.
 It’s important for agents to take these precautions seriously and not let their guard down, even if they’ve never had a problem at an open house before.
 Safety should always be a top priority in the real estate industry.

-DOUBLE FLUTE 1/2 DIA 1/4 SHK at House of Lumber Long Beach...
+PLUNGE 5/8 DIA UPPER BB 1/4 SHK at House of Lumber Long Beach...